-DIN and JIS are different kinds of standardization: DIN is short for Deutsche Institut für Normung, or the German Institute for Standardization.
+DIN and JIS are different kinds of standardization for RTDs: DIN is short for Deutsche Institut für Normung, or the German Institute for Standardization.
 JIS stands for Japanese Industrial Standards.

 Usually, when you buy a new resistance temperature detector (RTD) from a manufacturer, you can choose between DIN and JIS standards.
 Subsequently, when you configure a temperature transmitter or a control system, you need to know which standard your sensor follows.